Rose torches tough Augusta for 65 and 4-shot Masters lead

 Brian Harman, the last player to get into the 88-man field, and Hideki Matsuyama were wrapping up their rounds of 69 about the time Rose began on a course that was dry and crusty, on greens that were so fast there were splotches of brown.

 Among those at 70 were former Masters champion Patrick Reed and Masters newcomer Will Zalatoris.
-Jordan Spieth overcame a triple bogey from the trees on No. 9 for a 71.
+Jordan Spieth overcame a triple bogey from the trees on No. 9 and got a huge break when his chip on the 15th banged into the pin for eagle instead of running down into the water.
+He shot 71.

 Missing were a slew of red numbers on the leaderboard in conditions so difficult that Garcia said after a 76, “I feel like I just came out of the ring with Evander Holyfield.”